trailofbits/irene3/README.md

 `just build-irene3-cpp` will compile the C++ project `just install-irene3-cpp` will compile and install the C++ project to `./install/bin` the specified install prefix `just test-irene3-cpp` will do a simple test for output on some sample specifications and a simple roundtrip test

+## Acknowledgements:
+This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
+The views, opinions, and/or findings contained in this material are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.

+Distribution Statement A – Approved for Public Release, Distribution Unlimited